 Magazine writing soon gave way to writing books, beginning with a children’s book titled Hollyhocks, and followed by 77 Ways Your Family Can Make a Difference: Ideas and Activities for Serving Others.
 McKenzie was written during a particularly rough time in my life while recovering from a car accident.

 Today, I have multiple book projects going at once.
 I’ve recently started venturing into contemporary romance and suspense novels, which is a super-exciting new path God has been prompting me to take.

-My blog, “random thoughts from a day in the life of a wife, mom, and author,” contains hilarious anecdotes relating to family and life; and a myriad of other subjects, including growth in the Lord and health-related topics.
+I’m also an avid blogger at “random thoughts from a day in the life of a wife, mom, and author,” where I post on a myriad of topics including family life, growing in the Lord, movie reviews, humor, and health-related topics.

 “For I know the plans I have for you,” declares the LORD, “plans to prosper you

 and not to harm you, plans to give you hope and a future.”